geoglows/old-training.geoglows.org/content/streamflow-model/forecast-skill-evaluation.rst

 The GEOGloWS ECMWF Streamflow Services (GESS) is a Global Streamflow Prediction Service that uses the ECMWF ensemble meteorological forecasting system, which consists of:

 * 1 high-resolution member with spatial resolution of 9 km for 10 days.
-The  temporal resolution for this high resolution member is 1 hour for the first 4 days (days 1 – 4), 3 hours for the next 2 days (days 5-6), and 6 hours for the final 4 days (days 7-10).
+The  temporal resolution for this high-resolution member is 1 hour for the first 4 days (days 1 – 4), 3 hours for the next 2 days (days 5-6), and 6 hours for the final 4 days (days 7-10).
 * 51 members with a spatial resolution of 18 km for the first 10 days (days 1 – 10), and 36km for the next 5 days (days 11 to 15).
 The  temporal resolution for these members is 3 hours for the first 6 days (days 1 – 6)  and 6 hours for the next 9 days (days 7-15).

 This ensemble is converted to surface runoff using the Hydrology Tiled ECMWF Scheme for Surface Exchanges over Land